agakrawczyk/MSA-phylogenetic-tree/README.md

 GATGAPGIAGAPGFPGARGPSGPQGPSGAPGPKGVQGPPGPQGPRGLTGPIGPPGPAGAPGDKGEAGPSGPPGPTGARGS
 AGPPGATGFPGAAGRGETGPAGPAGPPGPAGAR)

-The treshold for the not aligned positions is set to 2, however it can be changed here :
+For the edition of the file the treshold for the not aligned positions in alignment file obtained from MUSCLE is set to 2, however it can be changed here:
 ```javascript
 not_aligned_positions = []
         for i in range(len(seq)):